gregology/LLMpostor/README.md

 ### Developed with AI

 LLMpostor is not just a game *about* human AI interactions; it's also a product *of* human AI interactions.
-The initial MVP was developed by a human with the help of [Kiro](https://kiro.dev/), and subsequent (and very necessary) refactoring and feature development have been assisted by [Claude Code](https://www.anthropic.com/claude-code) and [Gemini](https://codeassist.google/).
+The initial MVP was developed by a human with the help of [Kiro](https://kiro.dev/), and subsequent (and very necessary) refactoring, bug fixing, & feature development have been assisted by [Claude Code](https://www.anthropic.com/claude-code), [Gemini](https://codeassist.google/), & [Windsurf](https://windsurf.com/).
 If you notice any bugs please blame the AI and not the human that naively hit merge.

 ### An Open and Evolving Platform